-Building Typology: "Type 4", with 103 and 104^4
+Building Typology: "Type 4", with 102 and 1034

 Building Evolution: The building exterior is largely unaltered from its original appearance, although brick masonry trash enclosures were added at some time during the building's history.
 The interior was extensively remodeled by the Works Progress Administration during the years 1937-1939; interior woodwork and architectural details, tile work, and restroom fixtures date from this period.
-Non-original steel windows exist on the west façade.